 History

-Planning for a new crossing to replace the Craig Memorial Bridge that carried Interstate 280 over the Maumee River began in 1988 when a Toledo Metropolitan Area Council of Governments report noted that the existing drawbridge crossing needed to be replaced or bypassed.
-3 12 The existing double-leaf bascule drawbridge was being opened on average 900 times a year for ship traffic.
-13 Federal funds for the preliminary planning of a new bridge came through in 1991, but it was not until 1998 that ODOT’s Transportation Review Advisory Council allocated $200 million in state and federal funds toward the project.
+Planning for a new crossing to replace the Craig Memorial Bridge over the Maumee River began in 1988.
+A Toledo Metropolitan Area Council of Governments report indicated that the existing drawbridge on Interstate 280 needed to be replaced or bypassed.
+3 12 The drawbridge was opened approximately 900 times yearly for ship traffic.
+13 In 1991, federal funds were secured for preliminary planning, but it wasn’t until 1998 that the Ohio Department of Transportation’s (ODOT) Transportation Review Advisory Council allocated $200 million in state and federal funds for the project.
 3 12

-ODOT recommended that a bridge be built alongside existing Interstate 280.
-3 During a series of public meetings, ODOT project planners and HNTB/Parsons Brinckerhoff 12 showcased potential designs for the new bridge, including a box-girder, truss, suspension, and cable-stayed designs.
-A tunnel option had been eliminated due to its very high construction and maintenance costs.
-4 The box-girder and truss alternatives were dismissed as public opinion favored the distinctive cable-stayed design which had been designed by FIGG of Tallahassee, Florida.
-12 Most attendees preferred a single, center pylon with stays radiating down to the deck, glass panels inlaid in the center tower with internal lighting, and stainless steel sheathing on the cables; the public also voiced support for a divided bike path and new park space alongside the bridge.
+ODOT proposed building a new bridge alongside the existing Interstate 280.
+3 In a series of public meetings, ODOT project planners and HNTB/Parsons Brinckerhoff 12 presented potential designs, including box girder, truss, suspension, and cable-stayed designs.
+A tunnel option was eliminated due to high construction and maintenance costs.
+4 The box-girder and truss options were dismissed, as public preference leaned toward the distinctive cable-stayed design by FIGG of Tallahassee, Florida.
+12 Most attendees favored a single center pylon with stays radiating down to the deck, glass panels in the center tower with internal lighting, and stainless steel sheathing on the cables.
+The public also supported a divided bike path and new park space alongside the bridge.
 3

 Construction

-The groundbreaking ceremony for the Skyway was held on May 11, 2001, 1 and bids for its construction were opened on January 15, 2002.12 The $220 million contract with Fru-Con Construction of Ballwin, Missouri (now Bilfinger Berger Civil Inc.) was awarded in March, with work expected to be complete by October 26, 2006.
+The Skyway’s groundbreaking ceremony took place on May 11, 2001, 1 and construction bids were opened on January 15, 2002.
+12 In March, Fru-Con Construction of Ballwin, Missouri, was awarded the $220 million contract, with an expected completion date of October 26, 2006.
 1

-Fru-Con began drilling foundation shafts for the new bridge piers by June and started work on a 32-foot-deep cofferdam in the Maumee River for the 403¼-foot tall center pylon.
-1 Bridge components, including 3,008 deck segments and 42 85-ton delta frames, were fabricated of reinforced concrete at a yard on Front Street over a two-year timeframe.
-6 The first delta frame, cast on August 29, 2002, comprised of an epoxy-covered steel reinforcing frame.
-The frame took 90 minutes to fill and a month to cure.
-The components were lifted into place via two Italian gantry-truss cranes.
+By June, Fru-Con had begun drilling foundation shafts for the new bridge piers and started working on a 32-foot-deep cofferdam in the Maumee River for the 403¼-foot-tall center pylon.
+1 Over two years, bridge components, including 3,008 deck segments and 42 85-ton delta frames, were fabricated from reinforced concrete at a yard on Front Street.
+6 The first delta frame, cast on August 29, 2002, consisted of an epoxy-covered steel reinforcing frame.
+It took 90 minutes to fill the frame, which then took a month to cure.
+The components were installed using two Italian gantry-truss cranes.

-By July 2003, with the Skyway was 45% complete, assembly of the East Toledo approach viaduct had begun.
-The project was 405 days ahead of schedule and was so far ahead that Fru-Con and ODOT announced an agreement to complete work by Labor Day of 2005.
+By July 2003, the Skyway was 45% complete, and work had begun on assembling the East Toledo approach viaduct.
+The project was 405 days ahead of schedule, prompting Fru-Con and ODOT to agree to complete the work by Labor Day of 2005.

 Complications

-On February 16, 2004, one of two gantry truss cranes that were used to assemble the spans peeled away from its moorings and crashed 60 feet to the ground.
-1 2 4 Four four ironworkers were killed and four others were injured.
-It was found that shortcuts were undertaken in anchoring the crane’s rear legs when it was repositioned.
-To resume construction, Fru-Con removed the self-contained repositioning system on the remaining truss crane and sourced two other cranes for redundancy.
+On February 16, 2004, one of the two gantry truss cranes used to assemble the spans detached from its moorings and crashed 60 feet to the ground.
+1 2 4 This incident resulted in the deaths of four ironworkers and injuries to four others.
+An investigation revealed that shortcuts had been taken to anchor the crane’s rear legs when repositioned.
+In response, Fru-Con removed the self-contained repositioning system from the remaining truss crane and brought in two other cranes for redundancy.
 1

-On October 23, a positioning leg fell from a truss crane as it was being moved into place.
-1 The incident, which injured no workers, was blamed on a miswired control switch.
-Work on the bridge was stopped for eight months while the contractor revised its construction plan and procured new equipment.
+On October 23, another incident occurred when a positioning leg fell from a truss crane as it was being moved into place.
+1 No workers were injured, and the incident was attributed to a miswired control switch.
+Work on the bridge was halted for eight months while the contractor revised its construction plan and acquired new equipment.

-A concrete quality problem was discovered in the pylon’s construction shortly after that required Fru-Con to remove and replace 184 cubic yards of concrete.
-1 It had no effect on the project’s schedule.
-ODOT also discovered that the plastic coating on many stay-cable strands cracked that comprised their longevity but not their strength which led to the replacement of most coatings.
+Shortly afterward, a concrete quality issue in the pylon’s construction required Fru-Con to remove and replace 184 cubic yards of concrete.
+1 This did not affect the project’s schedule.
+Additionally, ODOT discovered that the plastic coating on many stay-cable strands had cracked, affecting their longevity but not their strength.
+Most of the coatings were replaced.

 Another construction incident occurred on April 19, 2006, when a work platform attached to the bridge’s side detached and fell 82 feet to the ground.
-1 2 4 A carpenter who was working on the platform was killed and others were injured.
-Fru-Con was fined $405,000 by OSHA for violations associated with the collapse, and the contractor paid out $11.25 million in settlements with the affected families.
+1 2 4 A carpenter working on the platform was killed, and others were injured.
+Fru-Con was fined $405,000 by OSHA for violations related to the collapse and paid $11.25 million in settlements to affected families.
 1 2

 Milestones

-The last of the concrete segments for the new bridge was poured shortly after 9:15 AM on April 1, 2005.
-6 A small ceremony was held on October 17 after the main pylon was “topped off” which involved lifting a 13½-foot-tall inverted concrete “V” 400-feet by crane to the top.
-9 Another milestone was achieved on July 13, 2006, when the first stainless steel sheathing for the stay cables was installed.
-7 The sheathing, which took 15 minutes to install, was the first step in constructing 20 sets of stable cables.
+The last of the concrete segments for the new bridge was poured shortly after 9:15 a.m. on April 1, 2005.
+6 A small ceremony was held on October 17 after the main pylon was “topped off,” involving the lifting of a 13½-foot-tall inverted concrete “V” 400 feet by crane to the top.
+9 Another milestone occurred on July 13, 2006, when the first stainless steel sheathing for the stay cables was installed.
+7 This step, which took 15 minutes, was the beginning of constructing 20 sets of stable cables.
 The threading of 119 strands of cables for the sheathing was completed the following day.

-Interstate 280 was closed between the Greenbelt Parkway and Summit Street between October 18, 2005, and November 2006 while the North Toledo approach viaduct was constructed over the existing highway.
-1 9 The interstate was not scheduled to be closed but earlier incidents with the cranes led the plans to be modified.
-Additionally, the construction delays were so great that ODOT agreed to waive a $20,000-per-day completion penalty until March 2, 2007.
-The state had been docking Fru-Con $10,000 per day for the continued closing of Interstate 280 since May 28, 2006, a penalty that exceeded $1.7 million by the time the freeway reopened.
+Interstate 280 was closed between the Greenbelt Parkway and Summit Street from October 18, 2005, to November 2006, while the North Toledo approach viaduct was constructed over the existing highway.
+1 9 Although the interstate was not initially planned to be closed, earlier crane incidents led to a change in plans.
+Due to significant construction delays, ODOT waived a $20,000-per-day completion penalty until March 2, 2007.
+The state had been fining Fru-Con $10,000 per day for the continued closure of Interstate 280 since May 28, 2006, accumulating over $1.7 million in penalties by the time the freeway reopened.

-The final two precast bridge segments were installed on December 20, and the final concrete pour to join the main span over the Maumee with the North Toledo viaduct approach was conducted on February 16, 2007.
+The final two precast bridge segments were installed on December 20, and the final concrete pour to join the main span over the Maumee with the North Toledo viaduct approach took place on February 16, 2007.
 1 10 12

-A dedication ceremony was held at 10:30 AM on June 23, 2007, which was followed by a four-mile race and walk at noon, and a parade in automobiles led by veterans’ groups along the northbound lanes at 12:30 PM.
-4 5 Two of the three lanes of the new bridge opened to automobile traffic on Sunday.
-The other lane of traffic opened later in the year after defective stay-cable strands were replaced.
+A dedication ceremony was held at 10:30 a.m. on June 23, 2007, followed by a four-mile race and walk at noon and a parade led by veterans’ groups in automobiles along the northbound lanes at 12:30 p.m.
+4 5 Two of the three lanes of the new bridge opened to automobile traffic the next day.
+The remaining lane opened later in the year after defective stay-cable strands were replaced.

-The Skyway project was completed with 2.2 million man-hours 10 at the cost of $237 million and involved a number of firsts and records.
-4 It included the world’s thickest stay cables at 70% over what was previously used in the United States, 12 the first use of stainless steel cable sheathing and the first pylon with 176 internally lit, inlaid glass panels that featured 13,824 light-emitting diodes in 384 fixtures.
-1 11 12 The lights were expected to last 22 years before needing replacement, and the stay cables were expected to have a lifespan of 100 years.
+The Skyway project was completed with 2.2 million man-hours and cost $237 million, 10 setting several records and milestones.
+4 These include the world’s thickest stay cables at 70% thicker than previous domestic usage, 12 the first use of stainless steel cable sheathing, and the first pylon with 176 internally lit, inlaid glass panels featuring 13,824 light-emitting diodes in 384 fixtures.
+1 11 12 The lights are expected to last 22 years before needing replacement, and the stay cables are expected to last 100 years.
 8

-The innovative cable cradle system, which allowed each strand to act independently and be replaced individually, was honored with the Pankow Award from the Civil Engineering Forum for Innovation and the NOVA Award from the Construction Innovation Forum.
+The innovative cable cradle system, which allows each strand to act independently and be replaced individually, received the Pankow Award from the Civil Engineering Forum for Innovation and the NOVA Award from the Construction Innovation Forum.
 11

 Gallery